 It is always best to work out the spine and surrounding muscles slowly and gently, particularly if you are already in pain.
 This is a great time to seek out the help of a physical therapist, chiropractor, or personal trainer.
 They can show you the right exercises and stretches to help strengthen your back without overdoing it.

-Sometimes the situation can get really of control and then, without an appropriate treatment in the hospitals and clhf homes, these injuries may require a prolonged amount of time to heal.
+Sometimes the situation can get really of control and then, without an appropriate treatment in the hospitals, these injuries may require a prolonged amount of time to heal.

 Going to a Primary Care Doctor